-Guru Nanak was followed by nine successive Gurus.
-There were a ten Sikh Gurus, which are Below discussed one by one briefly,
+Guru Nanak Dev ji was followed by nine successive Gurus.
+There were ten Sikh Gurus, which are Below discussed one by one briefly,

 - Guru Angad: He was the successor of Guru Nanak and the second Sikh Guru.
 Guru Angad was the earliest stage of his life worshipped the Hindu goddess Durga.
 Guru Angad introduced Gurmukhi script.
 For the young people, he began the program of “Mall Akhara”, where physical and spiritual activities happen.
 He is the first guru, who wrote the biography of Guru Nanak